Finalmouse Starlight-12 Poseidon vs Logitech G Pro X Superlight

 Buy the Finalmouse Starlight-12 if:

-- You fingertip grip or aggressive claw grip
+- You use fingertip grip or aggressive claw grip exclusively

 Buy the Logitech G Pro X Superlight if: